 This week the Woodrow Wilson International Center for Scholars published a piece Abe Lowenthal and I wrote as a scholarly input to the current negotiation processes being carried out on multiple fronts (for example by the Norwegian Ministry of Foreign Affairs).
 In it we address the inevitable, but factually incorrect claims that Venezuela is a unique case with features never seen before.
 And we use the lessons learned from past democratic transitions in places such as Chile, Poland, South Africa and Brazil to put forward a series of recommendations.

 This is the full, 4,000 word version of the shorter piece we published in the New York Times last month.
 Special thanks to Cindy Arnson for sage advice on the paper and for seeing it to publication.
-(A Spanish version should be out next week.)
+(Spanish version here, Portuguese version here.)

 Here is the blurb from The Wilson Center